Structured Guidance for

 - •In emergencies, call 911 or your local emergency number immediately.

 Are you a pediatrician or registered dietitian?
-Help us maintain the accuracy of our knowledge base.
+Help us review and strengthen the clarity of the knowledge base.
 Access the authoring guidelines in docs/kb-guidelines.md or contact our editorial team.